Secure CheckoutPersonal information is secured with SSL technology.

 Associate professor, Department of Production and Quality Engineering, Norwegian University of Science and Technology (NTNU)

-Dr. Faisal Khan is Professor and Vale Research Chair of Safety and Risk Management.
-He has established a new research center- Centre for risk integrity and Safety and Engineering (C-RISE), which has over research 40 research members.
-His areas of research interest include: offshore safety and risk engineering, inherent safety, risk management, and risk-based integrity assessment and management.
+Faisal Khan is a Professor and the Canada Research Chair (Tier I) of Offshore Safety and Risk Engineering.
+He is the founder of the Centre for Risk Integrity and Safety and Engineering (C-RISE), and Director Designate of the Mary Kay O’Connor Process Safety Center.
+His areas of research interest include offshore safety and risk engineering, inherent safety, risk management, and risk-based integrity assessment and management.
 He is actively involved with multinational oil and gas industries on the issue of safety and asset integrity.
-In 2006, he has spent eight months as risk and integrity expert with Lloyd’s Register (UK) a risk management organization.
-He also served as Safety and Risk Advisor to Government of Newfoundland, Canada.
-He continue to serve subject matter expert to many organizations that include Llyod’s Register EMEA, SBM Modco, Intecsea, Technip, and Qatargas.
-In 2008-10, he visited Qatar University and Qatargas LNG Company as Process Safety and Risk Management Research Chair.
-In 2012-14 he served as Visiting Professor of Offshore and Marine Engineering at Australian Maritime College (AMC), University of Tasmania, Australia.
-Where he lead development of offshore safety and risk engineering group and an initiative of global engagement with many international institutions.
-He is recipient of President Outstanding Research Award of 2012-13, CSChE National Award on Process Safety Management of 2014, President Outstanding Research Supervision Award of 2013-14, and recently Society of Petroleum Engineer award for his contribution in Health, Safety and Risk Engineering.
-He has authored over 300 research articles in peer reviewed journals and conferences on safety, risk and reliability engineering.
+In 2006, he spent eight months as a risk and integrity expert with Lloyd’s Register, a risk management organization in UK.
+He also served as the Safety and Risk Advisor to Government of Newfoundland, Canada.
+He continues to serve as a subject matter expert to many organisations that include Lloyd’s Register EMEA, SBM Modco, Intecsea, Technip, and Qatar-gas.
+In 2008-10, he visited Qatar University and Qatar-gas LNG Company as the Process Safety and Risk Management Research Chair.
+In 2012-14 he served as a Visiting Professor of Offshore and Marine Engineering at Australian Maritime College (AMC), University of Tasmania, Australia where he led the development of offshore safety and risk engineering group and the initiative of global engagements with many international institutions.
+He is the recipient of President Outstanding Research Award of 2012-13 at Memorial University, CSChE National Award on Process Safety Management of 2014, President Outstanding Research Supervision Award of 2013-14 at Memorial University, and recently Society of Petroleum Engineer award for his contribution in Health, Safety and Risk Engineering.
+He has authored over 500 research articles in peer-reviewed journals and conferences on safety, risk and reliability engineering.
 He has authored five books on the subject area.
-He is Editor to Journal of Process Safety and Environmental Protection, and Journal of Process Engineering.
-He regularly offers training program/workshop on safety and risk engineering in different places including St John’s, Chennai, Dubai, Beijing, Aberdeen, Doha and Kuala Lumpur.
+He is the Editor for the Journal of Process Safety and Environmental Protection, Process Safety Progress, and ASME Part A (Risk and Uncertainty Analysis).
+He regularly offers training program/workshop on safety and risk engineering in different places including St John’s, Chennai, Dubai, Beijing, Aberdeen, Cape Town, Doha and Kuala Lumpur